Beltrami coefficient and angular distortion of discrete geometric mappings: Experimental results

-For a more quantitative analysis, Table~\ref{tab:open_surface} records the number of triangle elements, the mean and maximum values of $|\mu_T|$, and the mean and maximum values of $|\epsilon_{\text{angle}_T}|$ and $|\epsilon_{\mu_T}|$ for all mapping examples in Fig.~\ref{fig:brain_disk} and Fig.~\ref{fig:open_surface}.
+For a more quantitative analysis, Table~\ref{tab:open_surface} records the number of triangle elements, the mean and maximum values of $|\mu_T|$, the mean and maximum values of $|\epsilon_{\text{angle}_T}|$ and $|\epsilon_{\mu_T}|$, and the maximum values of $|\epsilon_{\text{angle}}|$ for all mapping examples in Fig.~\ref{fig:brain_disk} and Fig.~\ref{fig:open_surface}.
 It can be observed that for all examples, the difference between $\text{mean}(|\mu_T|)$ and $\text{mean}(\epsilon_{\text{angle}_T})$ is very small.
 This shows that the two concepts are highly consistent and can both be used for assessing the overall conformality of the mapping.
-We can also consider the maximum value of $|\mu_T|$ and $\epsilon_{\text{angle}_T}$.
-In this case, their actual values are more different, but the two sets of values still follow a consistent trend.
-As for our maximum angular distortion estimate $\epsilon_{\mu_T}$, it can be observed that both the mean and maximum values are consistently higher than those of $\epsilon_{\text{angle}_T})$.
+We can also consider the maximum value of $|\mu_T|$, $\epsilon_{\text{angle}_T}$, and $|\epsilon_{\text{angle}}|$.
+In this case, their actual values are more different, but the three sets of values still follow a consistent trend.
+As for our maximum angular distortion estimate $\epsilon_{\mu_T}$, it can be observed that both the mean and maximum values are consistently higher than those of $\epsilon_{\text{angle}_T}$ and $|\epsilon_{\text{angle}}|$.
 This can be explained by the fact that $\epsilon_{\mu_T}$ requires all angle bisectors to be aligned with the direction of maximum stretching and hence serves as an upper bound for the angular distortion.
-In all the conformal mapping examples, we see that the differences between $\text{max}(\epsilon_{\text{angle}_T})$ and $\text{max}(\epsilon_{\mu_T})$ is generally large, suggesting that the angle bisectors do not align with the direction of maximum stretching.
-It is noteworthy that for the case of Teichm\"uller mapping, the values of $\text{max}(\epsilon_{\text{angle}_T})$ and $\text{max}(\epsilon_{\mu_T})$ are much closer.
-A possible explanation is that under Teichm\"uller mappings, the norm of $|\mu_T|$ is desired to be uniform and hence is usually larger.
-Then, because of the larger maximum stretching locally, the triangle elements are also more squeezed and hence it is easier for the angle bisectors to be aligned with the maximum stretching direction.
+In all examples, we see that the differences among $\text{max}(\epsilon_{\text{angle}})$, $\text{max}(\epsilon_{\text{angle}_T})$, and $\text{max}(\epsilon_{\mu_T})$ are generally large, suggesting that the angle bisectors do not align with the direction of maximum stretching.
 Overall, the above results show that the Beltrami coefficient and angular distortion are highly related quantitatively.